Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

   We reproduced the effort of the paper <a href='https://arxiv.org/abs/2012.09164'> Point Transformer</a> and delve into the potential of self-attention networks for self-driven related 3D point cloud processing.
 Our study involves understanding and using self-attention layers specifically for point clouds, which serve as fundamental building blocks for constructing self-attention networks deployed in semantic scene segmentation.

-# 🎖 Honors and Awards
+# 🎖 What Honors and Awards I have
 - *2023.05* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
 - *2023.04* MCM/ICM Honorable Mention. \
 <img src="images/MA.jpg" width = "250" height = "270" alt="" align=center />
 - Coursera Deeplearning online course (Andrew Y Ngon) certification.\
 <img src="images/standford_online.jpg" width = "250" height = "200" alt="" align=center />

-# 📖 Educations
+# 📖 My Education trajectory
 - *2021.09 - now*,  Undergraduate, Tianjin University, Artificial Intelligence Major
 - *2023.01 - 2023.06*, Exchange Student, HKUST, Computer Science Major
 - *2019.09 - 2021.06*, Undergraduate, Tianjin University, Applied Chemistry Major (Changed Major)
--
-# 💬 Invited Talks
-- *2021.06*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)

-# 💻 Internships
+# 💻 My Internships
 - *2021.06 - 2021.09*, AI Intern, [AI Cyber](https://www.aicyber.com/), China.
   1. Responsible for in-house large model fine-tuning (supervised fine-tuning) and pretraining using the Slurm cluster, K8s cluster, and Deepspeed architecture.
   2. Conduct data analysis and data cleaning for Llama large model SFT and pretraining, including manual sampling, multi-threaded character-level processing, and quality and coherence evaluation using the Bert model.
   3. Perform benchmark evaluations and ranking for large models.
 - *2023.06 - 2023.12*, LLM Intern, [Frontis](https://frontis.cn/), China.
-- 1. Provide deep learning experiments and slides for Tianjin collage students.
+- 1. Provide deep learning experiments and slides for Tianjin college students.
 My projects included *CNN, HMM, quality assessment in speech synthesis, and the prosodic* and *intonation of Chinese in speech synthesis*.
 - 2. During this period,l became proficient in the operation of Linux on the server and the running of code on  GPU using Python.